 In fact, each business will have its own way of applying digital transformation in supply chain due to the nature of the industry and different modes of operation.
 Consequently, we will only give you a general but still complete understanding of how a company can go about transforming the supply chain process.
 It is up to you to apply it to your company’s business situation.
 Remember, the more specific and thorough you analyze the steps below, the easier it will be to avoid wasting money and time on it.

 The supply chain is not only a link among departments in the company but also related to suppliers, partners, and customers.
 Hence, make sure the first step you take is to fully inform your stakeholders through setting up internal and external communication channels.
 As a result, when you digitally transform the supply chain, it won’t affect their business and experience.
-Not only that, but it will also help improve the credibility of them for your business.
+Not only that, but it will also help improve their credibility for your business.

 Establishing a system of accountability and measuring the supply chain in advance is the second step in digital transformation.
 Everyone will need to know the measures of how effectively the process will be achieved, as well as adequate communication and presentation of: